jcthomassie/chess/README.md

-# chessboard
+# chess

-A pythonic chess interface with commandline game handler.
+A pythonic chess interface with commandline game handler and GUI.